-I took Cody up on the offer I had earlier refused, and by the morning we were in the Volvo yelling along to 80’s power ballads on the familiar Hwy 395.
+I took Cody up on the offer I had earlier refused, and by the morning we were in the Volvo station wagon yelling along to 80’s power ballads on the familiar highway 395.
 Although my finger was sore and the foreboding weather forecast had me feeling skeptical about the amount of climbing I’d get in, Alex and Jason were Bishop bound and I found it hard to miss out on a reunion.

 Afterwards, we walked over to the Peabody’s to support Alex on his project.
 He was chasing his life goal of climbing the bold and beautiful Anthony Lamiche line up the face of the monstrous Grandpa Peabody boulder.
 In the guidebook description of the problem, Wills Young suggests to bring all the crashpads in Bishop, and a wheelchair.
 We managed to gather about 15 pads, which seems like the bare-bones protection for the line.
 As the temperature continued to drop, an impressive gathering of strong climbers including Alex, Carlo, Giovanni, Vitaly and team Japan, traded attempts committing high off the deck.

 I climbed Evilution to the lip and dropped off.
 My hands were numb from the cold and I could barely tell whether or not I was on the holds.
 I resorted to spotting and taking photos rather than trying to finish off the direct line.